 - Find and interpret state, federal, and private foundation grants

 - Discern the various types of Request for Proposals (RFPs)

 - Prepare goals, objectives, and measurement criteria for the proposal

 - Prepare how to write an outline for the entire proposal

 Intermediate Grant Writing: May 24, 2021 - June 21, 2021 | 5 weeks | Mondays and Thursdays | 6 - 8:30PM

 Beginners Grant Writing: September 13, 2021 - November 8, 2021 | 8 weeks | Mondays | 6 - 8:30PM

 We accept checks, money orders, credit and debit cards.
 No financial aid or payment plans are available.

-This is a challenging course that requires students to put in some time outside of class for research and written homework assignments.
+Grant Writing: This is a challenging course that requires students to put in some time outside of class for research and written homework assignments.
 Students should have a strong grasp of the English language, and be comfortable with research, reading, and writing skills.